 "You don't know?" the receptionist said.
 It was a man with British accent.
 "Mr. Bickle passed away last month."

 This news was troubling, because now he would have to groom another recruiter, or even do some heavy networking of his own.
 No matter, he had plenty of connections, though he wasn't sure where to start or how best to reach people, since in the past they were always the ones who reached out to him.
 He opened his laptop and went to his LinkdedIn page—he was not a heavy social-media user, but he definitely remembered creating a profile on that site.
 Sure enough.
 But the page contained only his name and his old job title.
 There was no profile picture, just a blank silhouette where his face should have been.
-He saw that he had zero connections, and while his notifications held a couple hundred connection requests, all unanswered, there had been none since last year.
+He saw he had zero connections, and while his notifications held a couple hundred connection requests, all unanswered, there had been none since last year.

 He emailed Marigold: Good news, hon.
 I'm feeling great and hungry to lead.
 Should be in New York with you in a couple days, just trying to make sure I have the right meetings lined up.
 Feel free to spread the word.
 Miss you insanely.

 He began pacing again and suddenly felt light-headed.
-He realized he was starving and that he had still not restocked the kitchen.
+He realized he was starving and he had still not restocked the kitchen.
 He poked his head in the refrigerator, the cabinets.
 The cheese was gone.
 He had eaten all the cereal, dry, apparently with his hands, because there were no dirty dishes.
 The only thing in the house was liquor.
 He decided he would need to go into town immediately, fill the car with groceries, maybe even stop in a restaurant first.
 That would be good, would help him get his mind off things.

 He went to change clothes and caught a glimpse of himself in the mirror as he pulled off his T-shirt.
 His ribs were sticking out.
 The pants he selected didn't fit and fell straight to the floor.
 He had to punch a new hole in one of his belts to get them to stay up.